Who is this guide for?

-Engineers and database managers: you intimately know the systems you work with, but figuring out the best changes to make can be time-consuming.
+Engineers and IT professionals: you intimately know the systems you work with, but figuring out the best changes to make can be time-consuming.
 Here you’ll find a succinct intro to a range of MySQL CDC methodologies.

 Implementing a new data architecture or strategy requires understanding and buy-in from a variety of teams that may not work together day-to-day.
 Having a common starting point can make the collaborative process easier.
 That’s what this guide is for.

 Estuary is the company behind Flow, a next-generation DataOps platform that offers real-time, scalable, flexible data integration capabilities.
 That includes real-time CDC for MySQL, plus much more.